 Vintage Wheelbarrow Planters offer a charming and rustic option for antique yard decor, turning an old tool into a vibrant garden feature.
 Fill the wheelbarrow with a variety of plants and flowers to create a mobile garden piece that can be easily moved to suit your landscaping needs.
 The weathered look of the wheelbarrow adds character and a sense of history to the garden.
 This approach not only recycles old materials but also adds a playful, creative element to your outdoor decor.

-- Paint Color: Fine Paints of Europe Weathered Dove WD012
+- Paint Color: Fine Paints of Europe Hollandlac Brilliant Ivy Green HL-40

-- Furniture: vintage wheelbarrow planter with weathered wood handles and rusted metal wheel rims
+- Furniture: vintage wooden wheelbarrow with rusted metal handles and worn oak slats

 20. Antique Stoneware in Landscapes